 Overcome FoMO.
 We are pleased to inform that you can now purchase an all-access pass to watch all conference lectures on-demand.
 The CPD points continue to be awarded for on-demand viewing.

 Veterinary best practice means we should consider an animal’s health and wellbeing in it's entirety rather than dealing with issues in isolation.
 Behaviour is an important consideration in every aspect of a patient’s welfare.
 Emotions can influence the development of medical conditions, and illness may change behaviour.
-Many animals are on long-term behaviour modifying drugs – how does this impact anaesthetic considerations or other medications?
-And how will your interaction with an animal influence future encounters?

 This course is suitable for qualified veterinarians.
 Veterinary students are welcome to enrol.

 Veterinary nurses/technicians with a special interest in the topic are also welcome to enrol in this course.
 Please be aware that the course is designed for qualified veterinarians and you should consider this in light of your knowledge and experience before you register.

 All conference sessions were recorded and are now available for on-demand viewing until 18 April 2021.

 CPD certificates will be available on 22 April 2021.
 CPD points will be allocated for both live and on demand viewing and will be calculated to the half point by viewing time.
 You must watch the full presentation to receive the points allocated to that presentation. - 30 minute presentations (20 minute presentation + 10 mins Q&A) = 0.5 CPD point, 1 hour presentation = 1 CPD point

 *Members include: Practice, Professional and Academic members.